Energy companies reviewed Scottish Power

 It was the fourth energy company to announce price rises in October 2012, introducing average increases of 7% for both gas and electricity prices.
 Back in January 2012, it was the last of the ‘big six’ suppliers to announce it would lower gas prices by 5%.

-The graph below shows how Scottish Power’s prices have changed over the past years.
+The graph below shows how Scottish Power’s prices changed over a three-year period.

 Scottish Power in the news

-On 22 October 2013 Scottish Power was fined £8.5 million by the regulator Ofgem for providing misleading information through its doorstep and telesales agents between October 2009 and January 2012.
+On 22 October 2013 Scottish Power was fined £8.5m by the regulator Ofgem for providing misleading information through its doorstep and telesales agents between October 2009 and January 2012.
 If you think you might have been affected, you could claim compensation by calling Scottish Power on 0800 074 0362.

-Only two days later, it announced a price rise of 8.6% on average effective from 6 December.
+Only two days later, it announced an average price rise of 8.6%, effective from 6 December.

 Scottish Power had the joint lowest number of complaints received per 1,000 customers in the final quarter of 2012 of the big six, according to data published in February 2013.
 It had an average of 14, along with competitor SSE.
 However, 68% of its complaints were resolved the same day or the next working day, compared with 75% of SSE’s.
 All of the big six suppliers published the comparable data following changes made by Ofgem, after Which? campaigning.

 In 2012, Which? praised Scottish Power for helping customers compare prices more easily by giving them better access to their up-to-date energy usage history.
-Customers with an online account can use the new website to request the data, which they receive in a spreadsheet.
+Customers with an online account can use Scottish Power's website to request the data, which they receive in a spreadsheet.